Wendy J. Dahl2

 What if the puréed food is too dry?

-As puréed foods no longer looks like the original foods, flavor needs to be really great!
+As puréed foods no longer look like the original foods, flavor needs to be fabulous!

 Serve puréed foods on attractive plates.
 Take the time to prepare attractive puréed foods with puréed garnishes to improve acceptability.
 Avoid mixing puréed foods together.
 For example, mixing peas and carrots together produces an unappetizing color.